BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/views/composite-view-api.md

 - `{resourceSchema}`: Iri - Selects only resources that are validated against the provided schema Iri to perform the query.
 This field is optional.
 - `{resourceType}`: Iri - Select only resources of the provided type Iri to perform the query.
 This field is optional.
-- `{tag}`: String - Selects only resources with the provided tag to perform the query.
-This field is optional.
 - `{includeMetadata}`: Boolean - If true, the resource's nexus metadata (`_constrainedBy`, `_deprecated`, ...) will be
   included in the ElasticSearch document.
 The default value is `false`.
 - `{includeDeprecated}`: Boolean - If true, deprecated resources are also indexed.
 The default value is `false`.